rpcrimi/PEP0008/markdown/comments.md

 			```
 	- Use two spaces between statement and comment.
 This will help with the distinction between statements and comments.

+	- Avoid inline comments at the end of statements longer than the max line length (79).
+Instead include a block comment above the statement.

 <a id="Important Note"></a>
 ## Important Note
 "Comments that contradict the code are worse than no comments."

-This should be a quote every developer should live by.
+This is a quote every developer should live by.
 If comments are out of date or do not correctly describe the functionality of code, they will only lessen another developers understanding of your code.
 While difficult to remember, it is essential to update comments every time a section of code is updated.

 ## Up Next
 [Naming Conventions] (https://github.com/rpcrimi/PEP0008/blob/master/markdown/namingconventions.md)